Paris summit aims to shake up the financial system. It will test leaders' resolve on climate

 Yellen, for her part, has called for climate to be factored into finance since at least 1997, when she chaired the White House Council of Economic Advisers.
 She's been vocal about the need to reform the multilateral banks and bringing lower-income countries into the conversation.

-She has described climate change as an “existential crisis” that no one country could fight alone and called for official reforms of the World Bank and IMF.
+She has described climate change as an “existential crisis” that no one country could fight alone.

 “We must also help developing countries transition their economies away from carbon-intensive energy sources and expand access to clean energy,” she said last October.